 “Failing to prepare is preparing to fail”Legendary UCLA Basketball Coach John Wooden

 I always like a plan.
 If you don’t know where you’re going how can you get there?
 Waze, the popular car navigation app isn’t always there to navigate your way.
 In fact, it never is there for you aside from finding your geographic destination.
 A business plan tells you what you intend to do.
 What your goals and objectives are.
-Also, what the strengths, weaknesses, opportunities, and threats are (a little SWOT anyone?).
-Finally, it gives a glimpse about where you see the business in the future.
+Also, what the strengths, weaknesses, opportunities, and threats are (a little SWOT anyone?)?
+Finally, it gives a glimpse of where you see the business in the future.
 You use a business plan to get others on board with your idea.

 So yes.
 John Wooden is correct.
 If you don’t have a plan, then your plan is likely going to fail.